oakeley/PDB-EnzymeAnalyzer/README.md

 - **Where things attach** (binding sites for substrates)
 - **Whether it makes natural products** (biosynthetic pathways like antibiotics)

-Think of it as a protein CSI lab that takes structural evidence and builds a functional profile.
+Think of it as a protein lab that takes structural evidence and builds a functional profile.

 ## 🎯 Core Concept & Critical Limitation

 **The Big Idea**: Protein function follows from structure.
 Just like you can often guess what a tool does by looking at its shape (a hammer has a flat striking surface, scissors have sharp crossing blades), you can predict what a protein does by examining its structural features.

-**⚠️ CRITICAL UNDERSTANDING**: This script works **completely offline** with **no external database connections**.
+**⚠️ CRITICAL UNDERSTANDING**: This script works **completely offline** with **no external database connections** - so your question stays local and nothing should leak out and annoy your lawyers.
 Instead, it contains extensive **hardcoded knowledge dictionaries** built directly into the Python code - like having a biochemistry textbook memorized and programmed into the script.

 ### 📚 The Built-In "Knowledge Base"